-Faculty of Arts, Masaryk University Brno, Czech Republic
+Faculty of Arts, Masaryk University in Brno, Czech Republic

 Further suggestions contributing to the dialogue are welcome and will be considered.

-Scholars from various fields as well as theatre practitioners, translators, and theatre critics are warmly invited to join and participate in the event either as speakers or as audience members.
+Scholars from different fields as well as theatre practitioners, translators, historians of art, stage designers and theatre critics are warmly invited to join us and participate in the event either as speakers or as audience.

-Selected proceedings from the conference will be published in a special issue of THEATRALIA (vol. 2020/1; the paper submission deadline is April 30, 2019).
+Selected contributions from the conference will be published in a special issue of THEATRALIA (vol. 2022/1).

 Paper proposals should include:

 • e-mail address

 • institutional affiliation

 Due to the epidemiological situation, the conference will be organised as an on-line gathering.
 Since the on-line format is more suitable for shorter presentations, the participants are kindly asked to send their final papers before the conference start (see below: “Important dates“).The papers will be available to the registered participants at least three weeks before the start of the conference, so that they can get familiar with them.
 The requested length of the papers is 12500 – 16500 characters including spaces.
 The conference contributions shall consist of a ten-minute resume of the paper and – of an extended debate.

 Despite the on-line format, we are very pleased to announce we are preparing a rich off programme.